Updated Thursday 13 August

-UCD aims to give you the best possible campus and blended learning experience, and the President of the University, Professor Andrew Deeks, has given a commitment that the delivery of all programmes will be to the highest standards on which UCD's current reputation is based.
+UCD aims to give you the best possible campus and blended learning experience, and we are planning to deliver all programmes to the highest standards on which UCD's reputation is based.

 UCD is a campus-based university and we consider face-to-face interaction between students, and between students and faculty, to be vital ingredients in your learning journey.
 While the national response to COVID-19 presents challenges in maintaining this experience, we will seek to ensure that our students commence and continue their education in UCD accessing and using our campuses to the greatest extent possible.

 Currently UCD is working towards the following principles for the Autumn Trimester: